-Sevenfold Letters from Christ
+Eightfold Letters from Christ

 Like a skillful archer who can hit the "bull's eye" 100% of the time, Christ is "dead on" in his assessment of every church.
-His evaluation of the seven churches of Asia Minor appears in a repeated pattern and is depicted below as if on a target where Christ first describes himself, and then accurately depicts six more declarations about each congregation.
+His evaluation of the seven churches of Asia Minor appears in a repeated pattern and is depicted below as if on a target where Christ first describes himself, and then accurately depicts six more declarations about each congregation and an appeal from the Spirit.

-Though some exceptions exist (noted with "N/A" above), the basic pattern of the seven letters is a sevenfold outline:
+Some exceptions exist (see "N/A" above), but the basic pattern of the seven letters is eightfold:

-- 1. Church name
+- 1. Church Name Attached to it Messenger

 - 2. Christ Described in a Unique Way for that Church

 - 3. Commendation of Good Deeds among the Believers

 - 4. Rebuke of Sin within the Church

 - 5. Exhortation or Encouragement to Repent

 - 6. Warning if the Exhortation is Disobeyed

 - 7. Promise for Faithfulness

+- 8. Spirit Appeal to Obey

-Notice also that each letter not only begins with a reference to Christ but ends with an appeal from the Spirit.
+Each letter not only begins with a reference to Christ but ends with an appeal from the Spirit.

-- A. (2:1-7) Christ tells John to write the believers in Ephesus to commend their service and perseverance in God's truth and to exhort them to rekindle their former love for Christ (Busy Yet Backsliding Church: Apostolic Age). - 1.
-(2:1a) Destination: Ephesus
+- A. Busy Yet Backsliding-Apostolic Age: Christ praises Ephesian believers for their service and diligence in God's truth and exhorts them to rekindle their love for Christ (2:1-7). - 1.
+Destination: Ephesus (2:1a)

-- 2. (2:1b) Description of Christ: He has a firm grasp on the seven stars in His right hand and He walks among the seven golden lamp stands. - 3.
-(2:2-3) Commendation: I know your works, labor and steadfast endurance for my name, and not tolerating evil; testing self-named apostles; persisting steadfastly and not growing weary.
+- 2. Description of Christ: He has a firm grasp on the seven stars in his right hand and he walks among the seven golden lamp stands (2:1b). - 3.
+Commendation: I know your works and steadfastness for my name, and not tolerating evil, testing self-named apostles, persisting steadfastly and not growing weary (2:2-3).

-(2:4) Rebuke: You have departed from your first love.
+4. Rebuke: You have departed from your first love (2:4).

-5. (2:5a) Exhortation: Remember the high state from which you have fallen and repent!
-Do the deeds you did at first.
+5. Exhortation: Remember the high state from which you have fallen and repent!
+Do the deeds you did at first (2:5a).

-6. (2:5b-6) Warning: If you do not repent, I will come to you and remove your lamp stand from its place.
+6. Warning: If you do not repent, I will come to you and remove your lamp stand from its place (2:5b-6).

-7. (2:7) Promise: To the one who conquers, I will permit him to eat from the tree of life that is in the paradise of God.
+7. Promise: To the one who conquers, I will permit him to eat from the tree of life that is in the paradise of God (2:7).

-- B. (2:8-11) Christ tells John to write the believers in Smyrna to commend their suffering and poverty from satanic attack and to exhort them to fearless and faithful suffering (Suffering Yet Steadfast Church: AD 100-313 when Constantine made Christianity the official religion of the Roman Empire) - 1.
-(2:8a) Destination: Smyrna
+- B. Suffering Yet Steadfast: AD 100-313 when Constantine made Christianity the official religion of the Roman Empire: Christ praises Smyrna for their suffering and exhorts courage (2:8-11). - 1.
+Destination: Smyrna (2:8a)

-2. (2:8b) Description of Christ: He is the one who is the first and the last, the one who was dead, but came to life.
+2. Description of Christ: He is the one who is the first and the last, the one who was dead, but came to life (2:8b).

-3. (2:9) Commendation: I know your distress and poverty (but you are rich) and the slander against you by self-called Jews that really are not, but are a synagogue of Satan.
+3. Commendation: I know your distress and poverty (but you are rich) and the slander against you by self-called Jews that really are not, but are a synagogue of Satan (2:9).

-- 4. (absent) Rebuke - 5.
-(2:10a) Exhortation: Do not fear what you are about to suffer.
+- 4. Rebuke (absent) - 5.
+Exhortation: Do not fear what you are about to suffer (2:10a).

-6. (2:10b) Warning: The devil will throw some of you into prison as a test and you will suffer for ten days.
+6. Warning: The devil will throw some of you into prison as a test and you will suffer for ten days (2:10b).

-7. (2:10c-11) Promise: Remain faithful unto death for the crown that is life itself.
-The one who conquers will not be harmed by the second death.
+7. Promise: Remain faithful unto death for the crown that is life itself.
+The one who conquers will not be harmed by the second death (2:10c-11).